-For the Parliamentary Opposition, support for Labour increased 3% points to 34% - the highest level of support for any party for a year since September 2024.
-Support for the Greens was up 2% points to 13.5%, but support for the Maori Party dropped 1% point to 2.5%.
+For the Parliamentary Opposition, support for Labour dropped 5.5% points to 28.5%, support for the Greens was unchanged at 13.5%, and support for the Maori Party increased 3% points to 5.5%.

-A further 3.5% (up 0.5% points) of electors supported a minor party outside Parliament.
-This includes 3% (up 2% points) who support The Opportunities Party (T.O.P.) and a further 0.5% (down 1.5% points) who support other minor parties including the New Conservatives, NewZeal, NZ Outdoors, the Freedom Party and the Aotearoa Legalise Cannabis Party.
+A further 4% (up 0.5% points) of electors supported a minor party outside Parliament.
+This includes 2.5% (down 0.5% points) who support The Opportunities Party (T.O.P.) and a further 1.5% (up 1% point) who support other minor parties including the New Conservatives, NewZeal, NZ Outdoors, the Freedom Party and the Aotearoa Legalise Cannabis Party.